Island Folklore: Taiwanese Tales & Traditions

 We organize Taiwanese folklore into nine broad and overlapping categories.
 Four based on ethnic origin, and five on folkloric genre!

-The Taiwan Dollar: The Story of How it Came to Be
+• The Taiwan Dollar: The Story of How It Came to Be

 The Taiwan Dollar: The Story of How It Came to Be